Recipe Overview

 • Garlic: The recipe calls for one clove of garlic but you can easily add more or skip it if you like.
 Remember: a clove is one small part of the larger head of garlic.
 Remove the papery husk and finely mince the garlic or press it through a garlic press.

-• Canned Diced Tomatoes: Look for a large can, 28 oz., or use 2 small cans.
+• Canned Diced Tomatoes: Look for a large can, 28 ounces, or use 2 small cans.
 I usually use “no salt added” tomatoes to control the amount of sodium in the recipe.
+Incidentally, if you’re looking for more recipes like this that use canned tomatoes, check out my collection of recipes for stew and soup using canned tomatoes.

 • Dried Oregano: Dried herbs are easy to use and you probably have this one in your pantry.